 Keep an eye out for tax relief scams

 Some companies offer to help you pay the taxes that you owe.
 But the company might charge a lot of money for this.
 It could be a scam if the company does not submit your offer to the IRS.
-The IRS will contact you.
-If it sounds too good, it probably is and they will tell you how much money you owe or if they will help with your taxes.
+If it sounds too good, it probably is.

-In conclusion, IRS submitting an offer in compromise with an experienced tax attorney is an alternative to bankruptcy for people who can’t pay their taxes.
-If you would like us to evaluate whether the IRS offer in compromise is right for you, then please feel free to give us a call anytime.
+In conclusion, submitting an offer in compromise with an experienced tax attorney is an alternative to bankruptcy for people who can’t pay their taxes.
+If you would like us to evaluate whether the IRS offer program is right for you, then please feel free to give us a call anytime.